-“Suppliers are looking at technology to improve productivity,” says Jeff Bowles, product marketing manager for Mitsubishi Caterpillar Forklift America (MCFA, 713-365-1000), manufacturer, marketer and distributor of CAT, Mitsubishi and Jungheinrich lift truck brands.
+“Suppliers are looking at technology to improve productivity,” says Jeff Bowles, product marketing manager for Mitsubishi Caterpillar Forklift America, manufacturer, marketer, and distributor of CAT, Mitsubishi, and Jungheinrich lift truck brands.
 “Typical truck and warehouse designs, as well as regulations, can limit things like maximum truck speed, for example.
 So the trucks have to become smarter to become more productive.”

-Developments include increased use of AC and alternative power sources, green technologies, better monitoring of fleets and outsourced maintenance.
-Here are five of the hottest trends in lift trucks.
+Developments include increased use of AC and alternative power sources, green technologies, better monitoring of fleets, and outsourced maintenance.
+If you’re ready to make a move on a new fleet or upgrade what you currently have, here are five of the hottest trends that you need to take into consideration.